UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA) Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest features the UConn Huskies (26-8) and the Saint Mary's Gaels (27-7) squaring off at MVP Arena in what is expected to be a close matchup, with a projected 69-68 win for UConn according to our computer prediction.
-Game time is at TBA on March 19.
+Sunday's contest between the UConn Huskies (26-8) and the Saint Mary's Gaels (27-7) at MVP Arena should be a tight matchup, as our computer prediction projects a final score of 69-68, with UConn taking home the win.
+Tipoff is at 6:10 PM ET on March 19.

-Based on our computer prediction, Saint Mary's (CA) projects to cover the 3.5-point spread in its matchup against UConn.
-The total has been set at 129.5, and the two sides are projected to hit the over.
+According to our computer prediction, Saint Mary's (CA) should cover the spread, which is listed at 3.5.
+The two sides are projected to exceed the 129.5 total.

 UConn vs. Saint Mary's (CA) Game Info & Odds